will-ch-h/monitor-sleeper/README.md

 ]
 ```

 The program sends one `glazewm` command for all the monitors.
-Thus more monitors do not make
+This makes sure that more monitors do not make
 the program slower.

 ## Settings